 - After seven days, place a barrier such as a screen door or baby gate (you can stack two on top of each other) in the sanctuary doorway.
 Keep initial interaction supervised and brief.
-Pair positive responses with tasty food treats.
+Pair positive responses with tasty treats.

 - Once both cats are relaxed in each other’s presence, you can supervise short meet-and-greet sessions.
 Slowly build the amount of time they spend with each other.